 Buford Highway Farmers Market began with an exclusively Latin focus out of a need to serve Latino communities living along this international corridor before expanding to other regions of the world.
 So they’re Latin American selections are still some of the best!
 There’s a dozen kinds of cheeses from queso fresco to queso guayanés, a dozen types of chicharron and a smattering of Mexican sodas to pick from.
 The bread and pastry section in the back also has plenty of Latin themed baked goods to choose from.
 Delicioso!

 The Japanese/Korean/Chinese/Russian/Eastern European frozen section is something to behold, found on the right side of the grocery store.
 This is the only place I’ve found in Atlanta with pierogies, and there are a million types of buns, gyoza and mandu to choose from, filled with yellow bean curd, leeks, BBQ pork and more.
 Perfect for a quick snack.
 And to satisfy your sweet tooth, there are so many delicious mochi ice creams, waffle ice creams, popsicles, and flavors to choose from.

 The Sushi and Sashimi

 Sushi lovers rejoice!
 You can get fresh sashimi-grade salmon and tuna at a great price here.
 Go the back left corner of the market for this stuff.
 Japanese mayo, seaweed, and sushi style rice are just around the corner if you want to make your own sushi or poke bowls.
-And there are some Korean prepared foods, like bulgogi, kimchi, and bibimbap to pick up as well while you’re here.
+And there are some fantastic Korean prepared foods, like bulgogi, kimchi, and bibimbap to pick up as well while you’re here.